 4. Tenement Museum

 Located by the Williamsburg Bridge, the Tenement Museum provides an insight into the lives of the immigrants who arrived in the US in the 19th Century.
 New York was founded by all the immigrants who came from Europe at the time and who made the city what it is today.
 The Tenement Museum will give you a good insight into what went on in the city at the time.
 A variety of tours are on offer including some of the shops in the area.

-You can obviously visit the Museum on your own but I highly recommend that you get a guide and learn more about the entire American Dream those immigrants were pursuing when they got off the ship with a private tour that includes visits to other relevant landmarks of the same era like a cruise to the Statue of Liberty, the Ellis Immigration Museum, the 9/11 Memorial and the many building in this part of New York City that remind us of its strong immigrant influence.
+You will only be able to visit the museum on a guided tour, which is actually the best why to learn more about the entire American Dream those immigrants were pursuing when they got off the ship.
+Explore the rest of the island and continue your cultural adventure with a private tour that includes visits to other relevant landmarks of the same era like a cruise to the Statue of Liberty and Ellis Island with stories explaining the strong immigrant influence.